vyos/vyos-documentation/docs/vpn/wireguard.rst

 The next step is to configure your local side as well as the policy based trusted destination addresses.
-If you only initiate a connection, the listen port and endpoint is optional, if you however act as a server and endpoints initiate the connections to your system, you need to define a port your clients can connect to, otherwise it's randomly chosen and may make it difficult with firewall rules, since the port may
+If you only initiate a connection, the listen port and address/port is optional, if you however act as a server and endpoints initiate the connections to your system, you need to define a port your clients can connect to, otherwise it's randomly chosen and may make it difficult with firewall rules, since the port may